deliton/idt/README.md

 ## Issues

 This project is being developed in my spare time and it still needs a lot of effort to be free of bugs.
-Pull requests and contributors are really apreciated, feel free to contribute in any way you can!
+Pull requests and contributors are really appreciated, feel free to contribute in any way you can!